Mark Bailey (politician)

 Mark Craig Bailey is an Australian politician who has been the Labor member for Miller (formerly Yeerongpilly) in the Queensland Legislative Assembly since 2015.
 Bailey most recently served as the Minister for Transport and Main Roads of Queensland until 17 December 2023.
 He has also worked in gambling, liquor and racing policy for the Queensland state government.

 Early life

-Bailey was born on the Gold Coast, Queensland, Australia in 1968 and completed a Bachelor of Arts degree at the University of Queensland in 1990.
-He became a high school teacher in history and drama.
+Bailey was born on the Gold Coast, Queensland, Australia and completed a Bachelor of Arts degree at the University of Queensland.
+He has a degree in high school teaching in history and drama from Griffith University and is a graduate in acting from the Neighborhood Playhouse School of the Theatre in New York City.

 Political career

 Local government

 During the Soorley Administration, Bailey was elected to the Brisbane City Council in 1994 and represented the ward of Moorooka until 2003.

 Member of Parliament

 At the 2015 Queensland state election, Bailey won the seat of Yeerongpilly from the LNP with a 14.7% swing, making it a safe Labor seat.
 He was sworn in as Minister for Main Roads, Road Safety and Ports and Minister for Energy and Water Supply in the Palaszczuk Ministry on 16 February 2015.
 On 8 December 2015, Biofuels was added to his portfolio.

 Ahead of the 2017 Queensland state election, Yeerongpilly was abolished and replaced with the new marginal seat of Miller, which Bailey won with a 2.6% swing.
-After the election, he was appointed as Minister for Transport and Main Roads, taking over from Jackie Trad In July 2017, Bailey stood aside from his ministerial responsibilities following an investigation by the Crime and Corruption Commission into his use of a personal email account to conduct parliamentary business and his subsequent attempts to delete emails possibly relating to his role as a member of parliament - the so-called "mangocube scandal".
+After the election, he was appointed as Minister for Transport and Main Roads, taking over from Jackie Trad In July 2017, Bailey stood aside from his ministerial responsibilities following an investigation by the Crime and Corruption Commission into his use of a personal email account to conduct parliamentary business and his subsequent attempts to delete emails possibly relating to his role as a member of parliament – the so-called "mangocube scandal".
 The commission concluded that Bailey had not engaged in any corrupt conduct and declined to pursue charges against him.
 He resumed his ministerial duties in September 2017.

 At the 2020 Queensland state election, Bailey increased his margin to 13.8%, making Miller a safe Labor seat for the first time.

 In December 2023, after Annastacia Palaszczuk unexpectedly resigned as premier in the lead-up to the 2023 Queensland Labor Party leadership election, Bailey announced his own resignation from cabinet effective from 17 December.
 Bailey continued as the member for Miller and stated that "I look forward to having more time to work hard for my Miller constituents as their local MP" and he would also recontest the seat of Miller at the October 2024 state election.